 Do your pets gobble food?
 Are they pushy around the food bowl?
 Food aggression in cats (rare) and dogs (more common) can be a problem.
 But food obsessed pets happen for a variety of reasons.
+And it can result in gassy pets (learn about pet flatulence in this post).

 Pet Eating Behaviors Vary

 When Karma-Kat showed up on our back patio, the eight-month-old kitten had been on his own for some time.
 Starved for attention, and for food, he quickly made himself at home.
 He ate anything and everything.
 Karma chewed through the dog food bag to munch canine kibble and practiced snatch-and-grab attacks to gobble food from our dinner plates.
+You can use treats (within reason!) to make shy cats like you, though!

 Pets are individuals of course, but I wondered why some pets practice gluttony while others eat with more discriminating palates.
 For answers, I reached out to Dr. Dottie LaFlamme, DVM, PhD, DACVN, +/- Board Certified Veterinary Nutritionist with the American College of Veterinary Nutrition.